-Approximately \$55.2 million is available to fund projects in fiscal year 2021.
+Approximately \$23.6 million is available to fund projects in fiscal year 2022.
 Any funds not awarded under this RFA will be applied to the RFA for the next competitive award cycle.
-However, such funds may be subject to matching requirements per the legislation.
 Enactment of additional continuing resolutions or an appropriations act may affect the availability or level of funding for this program.